UCF/Athena-Framework/docs/components/list-group.md

 ## JavaScript behavior

-Use the tab JavaScript plugin—include it individually or through the compiled `bootstrap.js` file—to extend our list group to create tabbable panes of local content.
+Use the tab JavaScript plugin—make sure the compiled `framework.min.js` file is included in your project—to extend our list group to create tabbable panes of local content.

 <div class="bd-example" role="tabpanel">
   <div class="row">